xapian/xapian-docsprint/concepts/ranked_matches.rst

 match is simply the position in the list of all matches, starting from
 0. Some other search systems use the word "score" instead of weight.

-The actual weight is calculated by a _weight scheme_; Xapian comes with a few different ones or you can write your own, although often the default is fine.
+The actual weight is calculated by a _weighting scheme_; Xapian comes with a few different ones or you can write your own, although often the default is fine.
 (It uses a scheme called BM25, which takes into account things like how common a matching term is in a matching